Infant Community

 If you feel cotton training pants are too inconvenient we are happy to suggest manageable solutions, such as putting a nappy over training pants during long journeys.

-You can read more about how we approach toilet learning on the excellent Michael Olaf Montessori website, and in this booklet by Sarah Moudry: Toilet Awareness.
+You can read more about how we approach toilet learning on the excellent Michael Olaf Montessori website, and in this book Toilet Awareness : Using Montessori Philosophy to Create a Potty Learning Routine, by Sarah Moudry

 Preparing Children to Transition to the Children’s House

-The I.C. activities of Practical Life are an important way to help children prepare for life in the Children’s House from 28 months onwards.
+The Infant Community activities of Practical Life are an important way to help children prepare for life in the Children’s House from 36 months onwards.
 Learning gentle ways to complete cycles of activity, taking care of the activities and helping others will allow the children to transition successfully when we observe their needs changing.

 Our small groups and individual lessons allow each child to feel valued and confident in their own abilities.
 They learn respectful ways to sit together, make choices, share and help as needed.